Contraction Theory for Nonlinear Stability Analysis and Learning-based Control: A Tutorial Overview: Contraction Theory

 which is negative definite for a sufficiently small $\epsilon > 0$ as long as $F_{10}$ is bounded.
-Also, the first part of dynamics is contracting due to $\delta\dot{x}_1=F_{00}\delta x_1$. \end{proof} \fi \begin{theorem} Consider the following hierarchically combined system of two contracting dynamics:
+Also, the first part of dynamics is contracting due to $\delta\dot{x}_1=F_{00}\delta x_1$. \end{proof} \fi \begin{theorem}{Robust Hierarchical Contraction}{Thm:Robust_contraction_hierc} Consider the following hierarchically combined system of two contracting dynamics:

 where $F=F_{00}$ and $F=F_{11}$ both satisfy the contraction condition \eqref{eq_MdotContracting_z}, and suppose that it is subject to perturbation $[{d}_0,{d}_1]^{\top}$.
 Then the path length integral $V_{\ell,i}(t)=\int^{\xi_1}_{\xi_0}\|\delta {z}_i\|$ with $i=0,1$ between the original and perturbed dynamics trajectories, $\xi_0$ and $\xi_1$, respectively, verifies~\cite{Ref:contraction1}